Natural remedies for stomach burns.

 Common causes of burns in the stomach

-A muscular valve at the bottom of the esophagus, the inferior esophageal sphincter, serves as the "portrait" of the stomach and closes its contents, blocking the return to the esophagus.
-However, many factors can relax and open IES, allowing stomach acid to enter the esophagus.
+A muscular valve at the bottom of the esophagus, the inferior oesophagal sphincter, serves as the "portrait" of the stomach and closes its contents, blocking the return to the oesophagus.
+However, many factors can relax and open it, allowing stomach acid to enter the esophagus.
 Other elements that trigger burns in the stomach are acid foods (tomatoes, citrus fruits and citrus juices), which can produce excess acid in the stomach and can irritate the damaged esophagus lining.
 And overheating, too tight clothing, lying down or bending over the table, all these elements can push the contents of the stomach up.

 Prevention and treatment of stomach burns

 To prevent this problem and minimize irritation of the esophagus, some dietary changes are recommended.
-Common foods that cause stomach burns include: Coffee, alcohol, mint candy, chocolate, onion and tomato products, strongly spicy, fatty or acid foods.
+Common foods that cause stomach burns include coffee, alcohol, mint candy, chocolate, onion and tomato products, strongly spicy, fatty or acid foods.
 If drinks and irritating foods are part of the menu, just eat very small portions.
-To eliminate discomfort, drink drinks between meals instead of having them drunk.
+To eliminate discomfort, drink between meals.
 In addition, stay in the raised position for up to one hour after a meal and do not eat two or three hours before bedtime.

 Natural Remedies Against Stomach Burns